STAR-ZERO/my-bot/README.md

 ## Job

 * notify weather forecasts to 7:00

-## Planned features

-* notify trash collection schedule.
+* notify trash collection schedule to 0:00